caderek/gramma/README.md

 - `-d / --disable <rule>` - disable specific [rule](#available-rules)
 - `-e / --enable <rule>` - enable specific [rule](#available-rules)
 - `-l / --language <language_code>` - mark a text as written in provided [language](#available-languages)
+- `-m / --markdown` - treat the input as markdown (removes some false-positives)

 You can enable or disable multiple rules in one command by using a corresponding option multiple times.
 You can also compound boolean options if you use their short version.